ryscher/old-vagrant-dryad/README.md

 Sometimes provisioning fails with `fatal: [x.x.x.x] => SSH encountered an unknown error during the connection.`.
 In this case simply retry with `vagrant provision`.

-## Building a VM with Amazon EC2
+## Building a cloud VM with Amazon AWS

 Install the Vagrant-aws plugin: `vagrant plugin install vagrant-aws`

 Then download the base box: `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`

 You will need to have an access key ID and a secret access key for AWS.
-If you do not have one, ask Ryan to get you one.
+This is used to give your local machine permission to create VMs on the AWS infrastructure.

 Then, you'll need to create a keypair for yourself.
-Log in to the aws.amazon.com console, then go to the EC2 dashboard.
+This will be used by vagrant to log in to the VMs that you create, so only you will have access to these VMs unless you explicitly grant access to others.
+To create the keypair, log in to the aws.amazon.com console, then go to the EC2 dashboard.
 Click on "Key Pairs" on the left sidebar under "Network and Security."
 Then create a new key pair for yourself.
-The private key file `xxx.pem.txt` should automatically download.
+The private key file `xxx.pem` should automatically download.
 Save this file somewhere safe on your machine, and note the path.

 Now you'll need to set the environment variables that the Vagrantfile needs.
 In your `.bash_profile` (or wherever you set your environment variables), add the following values: